 - Creating new Outlook.com and Office 365 apps that access mailbox data.

-Plan to upgrade in-production Office 365 apps once the preview period is over.
+Plan to upgrade in-production Office 365 apps after the preview period is over.

 Outlook REST API via Microsoft Graph

 ...to make all Outlook REST API calls in the following APIs:

 - Outlook Mail REST API